 Wheelchairs and mobility aids with non-spillable wet batteries, nickel-metal hydride batteries or dry batteries

 Batteries may remain securely attached to the wheelchair, with all electrical circuits isolated.
-If the wheelchair is designed with a detachable battery, you may remove the battery, package it in a strong container and carry it as checked baggage only.
-You are permitted to carry one spare non-spillable battery or two spare nickel-metal hydride batteries, which must be safely packaged and carried as checked baggage.
+If the wheelchair is designed with a detachable battery, you may remove the battery and carry it as checked baggage only in strong, rigid packaging.
+You are permitted to carry one spare non-spillable battery or two spare nickel-metal hydride batteries or dry batteries, safely packaged in strong, rigid packaging and carried as checked baggage only.

 Wheelchairs and mobility aids with spillable batteries